molgenis/molgenis.org/public/compute/the_hairball.md

 #output out2
 ```

-This header would declare that this Protocol depends on the values of three Input parameters named `project`, `dir`, and `sample` and that when it is run it produces two Output values, namely `out1` and `out2`.
+This header states that this Protocol depends on the values of three Input parameters named
+`project`, `dir`, and `sample` and that when it is run it produces two Output values, namely
+`out1` and `out2`.
 The script can handle only a single combination of the `#string` parameters at a time, but the `#list` prefix means it can handle all existing values for out1 and out2. `out1` and `out2` will contain a list of all values.

 Multiple inputs may be specified on one line, e.g.